anhph95/ifcbtools/community.variability/README.md

 \frac{BD_\gamma^h}{BD_\alpha^h}
 $$

-In code, `BD_phi` is computed as the ratio of `BD_gamma` to `BD_alpha`.
+In code, `BD_phi` is computed as the ratio of the two temporal compositional variability values.
 The ratio is the compositional synchrony component of the temporal alpha-gamma partition.

 ### `BD_beta`: Local-Scale Spatial Compositional Variability